-The consolidated financial statements of the Carlo Gavazzi Group have been prepared in accordance with IFRS (International Financial Reporting Standards).
-All standards issued by the IASB (International Accounting Standards Board) being in force on the balance sheet date as well as all valid interpretations of IFRIC (International Financial Reporting Standards Interpretation Committee) have been taken into account.
+The consolidated financial statements of the Carlo Gavazzi Group have been prepared in accordance with International Financial Reporting Standards (IFRS) and interpretations issued by the IFRS

+Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS.
+The financial statements comply with IFRS as issued by the International Accounting Standards Board (IASB).

-The Group's consolidated financial statements have been prepared under the historical cost convention.
+The Group's consolidated financial statements have been prepared on a historical cost basis.